said-alrove/what-the-flexbox/README.md

 ## Reports

-> **Note:** In this section I was planning to take screenshots to the **Lighthouse** and **Gtmetrix** reports for a full understanding of the page's quality, but due to I had problems with respect to the reports for things that I unknown, I'll just add the Lighthouse report for now.
+> **Note:** in this section I was planning to take screenshots to the **Lighthouse** and **Gtmetrix** reports for a full understanding of the page's quality, but due to I had problems with respect to the reports for things that I unknown, I'll just add the Lighthouse report for now.

 ### Lighthouse
 ![](readme/lighthouse.png)

-> **Note**: The lighthouse report showed me a error with respect to the performance metric but I'm not completaly sure about what happened that provoked it yet.
+> **Note**: the lighthouse report showed me a error with respect to the performance metric but I'm not completaly sure about what happened that provoked it yet.

 ## Open Graph